contactlab/contacthub-sdk-browser/README.md

 Please note we will infer some standard properties automatically (`url`, `title`, `referrer`, `path`).
 If you want, you can override those in your custom `properties` object.

-Since v1.0.0 of this library, `utm_` tags from Google Analytics are also automatically detected from the query string, stored in the ContactHub cookie and attached automatically to all CUstomer Hub Events.
+Since v1.0.0 of this library, `utm_` tags from Google Analytics are also automatically detected from the query string, stored in the ContactHub cookie and attached automatically to all Customer Hub Events.

 ## Advanced usage

-#### Renaming the global CUstomer Hub object
+#### Renaming the global Customer Hub object

 This script will register a global variable in your `window` object called `ch`.
 This is similar for example to the `ga` global variable used by Google Analytics.
-If for any reason you already have a global variable called `ch` in your website, you can ask CUstomer Hub to use a different name.
+If for any reason you already have a global variable called `ch` in your website, you can ask Customer Hub to use a different name.
-Simply add this line _before_ the standard CUstomer Hub snippet:
+Simply add this line _before_ the standard Customer Hub snippet:

 ```js
 window.ContactHubObject = 'chub';